-You will need assistance from your caregiver when showering post surgery.
+You will need assistance from your caregiver when showering post-surgery.
 It will be difficult for you to wash your hair (if you have not had chemotherapy) and your body due to lack of movement of your arms.
-I suggest using Dove body wash, My doctor recommended body wash that was gentle on the skin and odorless.
+My doctor recommended body wash that was gentle on the skin and odorless.
 A small sponge was used when washing my body.
 My doctor suggested dabbing and not rubbing on the tender areas of my body when using the sponge.
 I was also told to not face the shower faucet.
 I purchased a detachable shower head.
 It was nice to have a flexible shower head when washing.
 I also purchased a shower seat to sit on while showering.
-The handles on the shower seat served multiple purposes, I used them to hold onto, place a dry washcloth there incase water got in my eyes, or to hold my drains if I wasn’t wearing my shower belt.
-(I will be writing a post about the shower belt soon.)
+The handles on the shower seat served multiple purposes, I used them to hold onto, place a dry washcloth there in case water got in my eyes, or to hold my drains if I wasn’t wearing my shower belt.
+(The shower belt is discussed in another post.)
 I was weak after surgery and standing would have been difficult for me.
-I also sat on the shower chair in my bedroom when my caregiver dried my hair.
+I also sat on the shower seat in my bedroom when my caregiver dried my hair.
 My robe also had pockets, so I put my drains in those if I was not wearing my shower belt.

 (Maybe I should also purchase the shower curtain that I found on the internet that is pictured above!)

 (I do not have a medical background, this post was written based on my personal experience.
 Anchored in Hope is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.)

 2 thoughts on “Post-Surgery Recommended Items: Shower Power!”

 Good post with such helpful hints.

 LikeLiked by 1 person

 Thank you, the “tips” are a lot of things that you do not think about on top of everything else!